S. M. Annamalai

-S. M. Annamalai was an Indian politician and a former member of the Tamil Nadu Legislative Assembly.
+S. M. Annamalai (born 1 July 1921) was an Indian politician who was a member of the Tamil Nadu Legislative Assembly.
 He was from Kadambur village in Tiruvannamalai district.
 He studied at Tiruvannamalai Municipal High School and Vellore High School.
 A member of the Dravida Munnetra Kazhagam party, he contested and won the 1957 Tamil Nadu Legislative Assembly election from the Polur Assembly constituency, becoming a Member of the Legislative Assembly.